What Are the Best and Most Popular Forms of Clean Energy?

 Do We Need to Change Our Lifestyles?

-However, not everyone believes that the only issue is which kinds of energy we use.
+However, not everyone believes that the only issue is what kinds of energy we use.
 Some argue that people will have to cut back their energy needs, which will include a different approach to living our modern lives.
 One principle that may have to change is the globalism that requires outlandish amounts of power to transport goods intercontinentally.
 Thus, while we may try to fight against global warming as much as we can, the development of new technologies may not be the only answer.